Practical Experience in Automated Testing

 Automated Software Testing - A Perspective

 Note from the author: My perspective on most things is that the 'glass is half full' rather than half empty.
 This attitude carries over to the advice I suggest on automated software testing as well.
 I should point out, however, there is an increasing awareness from others experienced in this field, as well as from my own experience, that many efforts in test automation do not live up to expectations.
 A lot of effort goes into developing and maintaining test automation, and even once it's built you may or may not recoup your investment.
-It's very important to perform a good cost/benefit analysis on whatever manual testing you plan to automate.
-This means looking into different companies/ software's testing methods such as Inflectra's software testing methodologies or any leading software testing company.
 The successes I've seen have mostly been on focused areas of the application where it made sense to automate, rather than complete automation efforts.
 Also, skilled people were involved in these efforts and they were allowed the time to do it right.

 Test automation can add a lot of complexity and cost to a test team's effort, but it can also provide some valuable assistance if its done by the right people, with the right environment and done where it makes sense to do so.
 I hope by sharing some pointers that I feel are important that you'll find some value that translates into saved time, money and less frustration in your efforts to implement test automation back on the job.